-Sardines also help regulate your dog’s immune system and reduce inflammation.
-Of course, we all know that Omega 3 is good for the brain, so sardines are ideal for puppies and senior dogs to help with brain health.
+Sardines also help to regulate your dog’s immune system and reduce inflammation.
+Of course, we all know that Omega 3 is good for the brain.
+Yes, sardines are ideal for puppies and senior dogs to help with brain health.
 In general, people in North America, and their dogs, are not eating enough fish and sardines are one way to go!

 Fish Options for Dogs

 Dogs are somewhat omnivorous, like humans, so they are able to eat meat, fish and vegetables.
 Get them the best benefits from fish by feeding them tuna and salmon occasionally.

 Dogs do need meat and a balanced diet, which normally consists of quality kibble.
 Sardines are an added bonus for any pet and with so many advantages, it’s worth giving to them.
 Even if you don’t personally enjoy sardines your dog may love them!
 You may struggle with the strong smell of sardines and unfortunately your dog may smell like them for a couple of hours.

 Don’t regularly feed your K9 fish because you shouldn’t on a daily basis.
 They need their meat, so alternate with some red meat a couple of times a week.
 Beef and lamb are excellent choices.
 Pork won’t do any harm but is too rich for a dogs’ digestive system.

 Fish Bones Warning

 Check every piece of fish you give your dog to ensure all the bones are removed.
 A small bone can very easily get lodged in their throat and cause distress resulting in a visit to the vet.
 People, although rare, do die from bones blocking their wind pipes and dogs are no different.

 Taking a little extra care is all that is needed.
 Even when the can says boneless, it’s possible for one or two small bones to be left behind.
 Check every serving so that your dog isn’t made uncomfortable, or worse harmed, while eating their delicious sardine meal.